Belarus leader Lukashenko says Prigozhin back in Russia, Wagner deployment unclear | Law-Order

 Belarus leader Lukashenko says Prigozhin back in Russia, Wagner deployment unclear

-The mutinous head of Russia's Wagner group is no longer in Belarus and it is not clear if his fighters will move there, Belarusian President Alexander Lukashenko said on Thursday, raising questions about the deal that ended last month's revolt.
-Lukashenko said on June 27 that Yevgeny Prigozhin had arrived in Belarus as part of the deal that defused the crisis, which had seen the Wagner fighters briefly capture the southern Russian city of Rostov-on-Don and then march towards Moscow.
+The mutinous head of Russia's Wagner group is no longer in Belarus and it is not clear if his fighters will move there, Belarusian leader Alexander Lukashenko said on Thursday, raising questions about the deal that ended last month's revolt.
+Lukashenko said he had agreed to meet Putin in the near future and would discuss the Prigozhin situation with him.

 - Country: